 Bash Bish Falls is home to the highest waterfall in the state.
 It is located next to Mount Washington State Forest, which is in the southwest corner of Massachusetts.
 When things go very wrong in a park or lake, is someone legally responsible?

-- DiBella Law Injury and Accident Lawyers: Is a premier personal injury law firm specializing in accidents across Massachusetts and New Hampshire, with a proven track record of securing multi-million dollar verdicts and settlements.
+- DiBella Law is a premier Boston personal injury law firm specializing in accidents across Massachusetts.

-- Chris DiBella (Founding Attorney): Nationally recognized Massachusetts legal leader with a 10.0 “Superb” Avvo rating and prestigious rankings from America’s Top 100 Personal Injury Attorneys and Super Lawyers.
+- Founding attorney Chris DiBella is a nationally recognized Massachusetts legal leader with a 10.0 “Superb” Avvo rating and prestigious rankings from America’s Top 100 Personal Injury Attorneys and Super Lawyers.

-- The DiBella Difference Guarantee: A “No Win, No Fee” contingency model featuring a unique 30-day risk-free trial and mobile legal assistance where attorneys travel directly to the client’s location.
+- DiBella Law offers a “No Win, No Fee” contingency model featuring a unique 30-day risk-free trial and mobile legal assistance where attorneys travel directly to the client’s location.

 Statute Involving Recreational Landowner Liability